danroozemond/octo-deco/README.md

   directly usable as a Python library
 * Tightly integrated with web app allowing creation, deletion and manipulation of dive profiles
 * Insightful plots, not just of the dive itself, but also eg. heat maps of tissue loading
+* Gas consumption computations, including lost-gas scenarios
 * Import dives from Shearwater computers (through CSV)
 * Analysis of options for decompression profiles from gradient factors